 DigitalHealth.London Global: new regional webinar series for innovators

-The webinars will provide an introduction to a series of different regional markets potentially well-suited to existing UK-based digital health companies.
+The webinars provide an introduction to a series of different regional markets potentially well-suited to existing UK-based digital health companies.

 Like the UK, Canada operates a universal healthcare system with a strong focus on accessibility, equity, and quality.
 It also shares many of the same challenges: ageing populations, rising rates of multimorbidity, widening health inequalities, and increasing pressure on the healthcare workforce and funding.